Product Strategy Support

 Focused product strategy work to clarify direction, priorities, and structure

-The emphasis is on sustained, focused product strategy work: surfacing and testing assumptions over time, making trade-offs explicit, and supporting leaders as decisions are shaped, revisited, and carried through into action.
+The work may include analysis, working sessions, and workshops, used in whatever combination makes sense for the engagement.
+The emphasis is on continuity: surfacing and testing assumptions over time, making trade-offs explicit, and supporting leaders as decisions are shaped, revisited, and carried through.

 Best used when you need to:

-make a high-stakes decision where several options are genuinely viable and the consequences matter
+make a high-stakes decision where several options are genuinely viable, and the consequences matter

 bring focus and coherence to a roadmap, investment plan, or set of competing initiatives